Pie: Regional variations

-Pot pies with a flaky crust and bottom are also a popular American dish, typically with a filling of meat (particularly beef, chicken, or turkey), gravy, and mixed vegetables (potatoes, carrots, and peas).
+Pot pies with a flaky crust and bottom are also a popular dish, typically with a filling of meat (particularly beef, chicken, or turkey), gravy, and mixed vegetables (potatoes, carrots, and peas).
 Frozen pot pies are often sold in individual serving size.

 Fruit pies may be served with a scoop of ice cream, a style known in North America as pie à la mode.
 Many sweet pies are served this way.
 Apple pie is a traditional choice, though any pie with sweet fillings may be served à la mode.
-This combination, and possibly the name as well, is thought to have been popularized in the mid-1890s in the United States.
+This combination, and possibly the name as well, is thought to have been popularised in the mid-1890s in the United States.
 Apple pie can be made with a variety of apples; cultivars such as the Golden Delicious, Pink Lady, Granny Smith, and Rome Beauty are popular for usage in pies.

 In literature

 Cold pigeon pies and venison pasties appear in novels by Jane Austen, but also more generally in writing in the 18th century.
 The character Mrs Elton, from the 1815 novel Emma, believes herself to be modern, but nevertheless plans to take 'pigeon-pies and cold lamb' to a country outing to Box Hill and consults George Turberville's 1575 work The Noble Art of Venerie (1575) for advice.

 In the 1817 novel Persuasion, Jane Austen includes pies in her description of an old-fashioned Christmas spread, mentioning 'tressels and trays, bending under the weight of brawn and cold pies'.
 In the whole of Persuasion, brawn and cold pies are the only specific mention of food; they are also the only Christmas foods to be mentioned in any of Jane Austen's novels.